feedback-house/developer-portal/docs/api-user-update-or-create.md

 - `employeeId` - The user employeeId in the context of your company.
 You can use any key here as long you can controll it.

 Notes:
-- Primary keys are not required, however when no primary keys are defined in the payload a new user will be created upon each request.
+- Primary keys are not required, however when no primary keys are defined a new user will be created upon each request.
 - Calling a API with the same payload a second time (ie. same keys) will not create a new user, it will update the previsuly created user.

-## Available Fields per user
+## Available Fields per User

-The only required field is `title`; however, we provide options to add author information to your blog post as well along with other options.
+The only required fields are `name` and one of the primary key fields; We strongly recommend that you use additional keys to control how users are created, otherwise this can lead to duplicated users.

 - `name` - The user fullname.
 This field is required.
-- `emails` - Emaisl associated with this user.
+- `emails` - Emails associated with this user.
 Users can have multiple emails.
-This field expects an array in the format `emails: ['email1@yourcompany.com','email2@yourcompany.com']`.
+This field expects an array in the format `emails: ["email1@yourcompany.com","email2@yourcompany.com"]`.
 This field will also be used as primary key to detect if users will be created or updated.
 - `gender` - Gender of the user.
 Valid options are `MALE`, `FEMALE`, `OTHER`.
-- `groups` - Groups that this user bellongs to.
-Needs to be a valid `GroupID`
+This field is not required, if not provided it will be defined to a internal `undefined` valid.
 - `title` - The user job post title.
 This a string.
 - `active` - This fileld defines if the user is active or not.
 Valid options are `true`, `false`.
-- `active` - This fileld defines if the user is active or not.
-Valid options are `true`, `false`.
+This field is not required, if not provided it will be set to `active`.
+- `groups` - Groups that this user bellongs to.
+This field expects an array in the format `groups: ["507f1f77bcf86cd799439011","507f1f77bcf86cd799439011"]`.
+Needs to be a valid `GroupID`
 - `businessDivision` - This fileld defines the Business Division of user.
 This needs to be a valid Business Division ID.
-- `manager` - This fileld defines if the user manager.
+- `manager` - This fileld defines the user manager.
 This field needs to be one of the following: A valid Manager ID, or valid Manager TaxID, or valid manager EmployeeID (your own internal employeeID).
 For each request the API will attempt to find the manager using the provided key.
 - `phoneNumbers` - This fileld defines phones for this user.
-This field expects an array of strings in the format `phoneNumbers: ['+55 11 976231232', '11 9999999999']`.
-Phone logic is not strictly enforced.
+This field expects an array of strings in the format `phoneNumbers: ["+55 11 976231232", "11 9999999999", "999999999"]`.
+Phone number logic is not strictly enforced.
 - `birthDate` - This field defines de user birth date, format is `YYYY/MM/DD`.
 - `admissionDate` - This field defines de user admission date, format is `YYYY/MM/DD`.
 - `demissionDate` - This field defines date when the user left the company.
 Note: if this field is defined the user will be automatically set to `active:false`, regarless of the value provied in the active field.
-- `costRevenueCenter` - This field defines Area whereas is a revenue or cost center.
-This fields expects a valid `Cost RevenueCenter ID
+- `area` - This field defines the Area that this user belongs.
+This fields expects a valid `AreaID`

-This is a link to
-This is a link to an [external page.](http://www.example.com)